Random Variables

 Procedure for the experiments in the following section

-In the experiment section there are 3 sub experiment which enhance the students understanding of random variables and the terms associated with it.
+In the experiment section there are 3 sub-experiment, which are the following experiments

-This sub experiment helps users to build their understanding of inverse image of a random variable function.
+This sub-experiment helps users understand the inverse image of a random variable function.

 • There are 4 images of different function mappings displayed to the user out of which one or more might be valid random variable mapping.